juansebastian2006/force_type_hints_remake/README.md

 Here we are telling python to receive two arguments whose types are Integers. `-> int` means it's returning an integer value

-Anyways, for more info, visit here: https://realpython.com/python-type-checking/. \
-Would really like if you read full explanation from there.
-You learn❗ 😄 [^] hola
+Anyways, for more info, visit here: https://realpython.com/python-type-checking/. \ Would really like if you read full explanation from there.
+You learn❗ 😄

 ## How does it work?